 Many photographers prefer messenger-style bags because they allow for easy access to gear and are often simpler and more comfortable to carry—either over one shoulder or across your body.

-Inside, there’s enough space for a DSLR body, accessories such as memory cards and batteries, and up to three lenses, including your favourite fish-eye or a macro lens for those arty flower pics.
+Inside, there’s enough space for a DSLR body, accessories such as memory cards and batteries, and up to three lenses, including your favorite fish-eye or a macro lens for those arty flower pics.

 For a very minimal outlay, this camera bag will help you on your quest to get the money shot.